Metacor/Minecraft-Speedrun-Guide/readme.md

 <br/>

 ## The Overworld, Part 2
-*Find the Location of a Stronghold → Enter the Stronghold, and Navigate to the Portal Room → Enter The End*
+*Find the Location of a Stronghold → Enter the Stronghold and Navigate to the Portal Room → Enter The End*

 ### **Triangulation**
 [BoomerPlayz](https://youtu.be/8c29j0We2VQ) | [Distance Chart](https://i.imgur.com/6rvw5Bb.webp)
 *use the differing Angles from throwing multiple Eyes of Ender to find the location of the closest Stronghold*
-*even if you're not doing [Axis Calculated Travel](https://youtu.be/0LDj48fsRT8), you can still use Ninjabrain's Triangulation Method if you prefer*
+*even if you're not doing [Axis Calculated Travel](https://youtu.be/0LDj48fsRT8), you can still use Ninjabrain's Triangulation Method*

-* While in the Overworld, throw an Eye of Ender → View the Eye in the center of your screen → Record the Angle°
+* While in the Overworld, throw an Eye of Ender → View the Eye in the center of your screen → Record the [Angle°](https://i.imgur.com/NdQFQB6.webp)
 	* *changing your FoV to 30 while looking at the Eye will make the Angle more precise*
 	* *if you have trouble following the Eye, try throwing it while either [looking down](https://youtu.be/8c29j0We2VQ?t=200), or using [F5](https://youtu.be/0LDj48fsRT8?t=24)*
 * Turn 90° *(either Direction)* → Travel 17.5 Blocks *(~4 Sprint Jumps)* → Throw another Eye → Record the Angle